 At Vertava Health, we offer a program that can include medication, doctor support, and therapy.
 We then ensure a smooth crossover between detox and residential treatment.

-Types Of Drugs That May Require Medical Detox
+Abuse Of Drugs That May Require Detoxification

 Not everyone seeking addiction treatment will need to attend a medically-supervised detox program.
 Essentially, any drug could require detoxification, as detox is simply the process of ridding a person’s body of a substance.
 However, certain drugs can lead to uncomfortable or even dangerous withdrawal symptoms depending on the level of addiction.
 Some drugs greatly increase the risk of health problems during detox, and addictions to these drugs necessitate medically-supervised detox.